-3.4.5 MANUAL, MOTORIZED AND WIDE APERTURE SLITS
+3.4.5 Manual, Motorized and Wide Aperture Slits

-A range of slits are available (refer to specifications sheet).
+A range of slits are available as shown in the table below.
 The slit assembly is easily installed used the supplied screws.

 WARNING: The wide aperture slit (SR-ASZ-0086/85) has two precision blades that are adjusted by a plunger mechanism to set the aperture.
 This is therefore a potential pinch hazard.
 Do not place fingers in the input/output slit(s).